Oracle knocks stocks as Fed's message drags on dollar

 Oracle shares tumbled more than 11 per cent after hours, dragging S&P 500 futures 0.9 per cent lower and Nasdaq 100 futures down 1.3 per cent in Asia trade.

-Japan's Nikkei fell 1 per cent with a 7.5 per cent drop in the AI-exposed SoftBank Group dragging on the index.
+Japan's Nikkei fell 1 per cent with a 7.5 per cent drop in the AI-exposed SoftBank Group, a partner with Oracle on the U.S. Stargate data centre project, dragging on the index.

 Hong Kong's Hang Seng rose just 0.06 per cent, leaving MSCI's broadest index of Asia-Pacific shares outside Japan down 0.5 per cent.

+"The initial positive tone from a Fed cut...is being overshadowed by Oracle," said ANZ's Head of Asia Research Khoon Goh.
+"The focus is mainly on the capex spend," he said, which revived last month's nerves about returns on AI investment.

-Overnight the Fed lowered its benchmark funds rate, as expected, by 25 basis points to 3.5-3.75 per cent.
+Overnight the Fed lowered its benchmark funds rate, as expected, by 25 basis points to 3.5 per cent to 3.75 per cent.

-But Fed Chair Jerome Powell sounded balanced on the outlook at a news conference, easing market nerves about a hawkish message.
-Wall Street indexes rallied after the rate cut and the S&P 500 rose about 0.7 per cent.
+But Fed Chair Jerome Powell sounded balanced on the outlook at a press conference, easing market nerves about a hawkish message.
+Wall Street indexes rallied after the rate cut, and the S&P 500 rose about 0.7 per cent.

 "I don't think a rate hike is anyone's base case," Powell said.